kevmtan/electroCUDA/README.md

 Use this code at your own risk.
 Users assume full responsibility for any eventuality related to this content.

-USE AND DISTRIBUTION OF THIS SOFTWARE MAY BE SUBJECT TO UNIVERSITY OF CALIFORNIA INTELLECTUAL PROPERTY RIGHTS & UNITED STATES MANDATES FOR FEDERALLY-FUNDED RESEARCH.
+USE AND DISTRIBUTION OF THIS SOFTWARE MAY BE SUBJECT TO UNIVERSITY OF CALIFORNIA INTELLECTUAL PROPERTY RIGHTS AND UNITED STATES MANDATES FOR FEDERALLY-FUNDED RESEARCH.

 THE CONTENT HEREIN IS PROVIDED "AS IS" WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.
-IN NO EVENT SHALL THE AUTHORS AND CONTRIBUTORS OF THE CONTENT HEREIN BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY OR CONSEQUENTIAL DAMAGES AND ADVERSE OUTCOMES RELATED IN ANY WAY TO THE CONTENT HEREIN.
-USE OF THIS CONTENT IMPLIES ACCEPTANCE OF THESE TERMS.
+IN NO EVENT SHALL THE AUTHORS AND CONTRIBUTORS OF CONTENT HEREIN BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY OR CONSEQUENTIAL DAMAGES AND/OR ADVERSE OUTCOMES RELATED IN ANY WAY TO THE USE OF THIS CONTENT.
+ANY USE OF THIS CONTENT IMPLIES ACCEPTANCE OF THESE TERMS.